usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

 ### Module summary

-Module 4 consists of exercises and insights for managing vendor partnerships and supporting delivery through contract administration practices grounded in agile and lean methodologies.
+Module 4 consists of exercises and insights for managing vendor partnerships and supporting delivery through contract administration practices grounded in Agile and lean methodologies.
 Learners will track project health using real-time, measurable, objective indicators, support continuous delivery, and adapt to change while ensuring alignment with mission goals.

 Participants will get information about how to launch a digital services contract starting with the contract kickoff, moving on to ongoing contract management and problem resolution.